 - Know how to arrange furniture on a rug.
 There are basically three ways you can arrange furniture on your rug.
 All on: The rug is large enough to place all of the furniture legs on top of it.
 This creates a more luxurious feel.
 For this, bigger is better.
 Just be sure to leave at least 30 to 150cm of floor surface on all four sides of the rug’s borders.
 All off: If you have a small room, keeping all legs off the rug is a great cost-effective choice.
 You don’t want to pick too small a rug, though, or it may look insignificant, like an afterthought.
 The rug should appear as though it could touch the front legs of each of the seating pieces.
 This approach is best suited when you’re layering a pattern over a larger solid or textured rug.

 Front on: Put just the front feet of all your seating pieces on the rug to tie the arrangement together visually and create a well-defined space while lending a feeling of openness.

 - Resist the urge to be too theme-y.
 For example, the Cape Cod look is a very popular request.
 You know the hallmarks: headboard, a blue and white nautical palette, some sailboat paintings.
 But this has been done so many times, it lacks individuality

-- Consider sight lines.
-Your focal point should be free and clear from one room to the next, so that it feels like you’re being drawn between them.
+- Consider slight lines.
+Your focal point should be free and clear from one room to the next so that it feels like you’re being drawn between them.
 That’s why the best spot for a focal point is usually directly across from the entrance to the room.

-Out of guarantee clause: Please contact Margate Furnishers.
+Out of guarantee clause and pricing: Please contact Margate Furnishers.